-- (a) Subject to the following limitations, the Director has delegated to chief judges and other judiciary officials identified at § 120.20.10(b) (Delegation to Chief Judges and Other Judiciary Officials), the authority to use commercial advance payment, subject to the limitations of the bona fide needs rule, in the purchase of services that meet all of the following conditions: - (1) The purchase is for: - (A) telephone service purchased under a contract; - (B) commercial training for an individual employee or group of employees; - (C) maintenance support services for photocopy equipment, IT equipment, and/or software;
+- (a) Subject to the following limitations, the Director has delegated to chief judges and other judiciary officials identified at § 120.20.10(b) (Delegation to Chief Judges and Other Judiciary Officials), the authority to use commercial advance payment, subject to the limitations of the bona fide needs rule, in the purchase of services which meet the following conditions: - (1) the purchase is for: - telephone service purchased under a contract; - commercial training for an individual employee or group of employees; - maintenance support services for photocopy equipment, IT equipment, and/or software; - extended warranties of commercial items which are ordered at the same time the item is purchased; or - parking space (garage or lot) services, regardless of the source (private company, state/local government, etc.), where the advance payment is made the first of the month to cover only that month's service.
+(Note: Advance payment for parking on any other interim, such as quarterly or semi-annually, etc., is not delegated.
+For additional guidance on parking services, see: Guide, Vol 16, § 630 (Parking).)